juristr/juristr.github.com/_drafts/ng2-getting-started-for-beginners.md

 You can choose among **4 different possibilities** for developing mobile applications with Angular 2.

-**[Angular Mobile Toolkit](https://mobile.angular.io) -** focuses mostly on a new technology called Progressive Web Apps (PWA).
+**[Angular Mobile Toolkit](https://mobile.angular.io) -** focuses mostly on a new architectural approach to creating web applications: Progressive Web Apps (PWA).
 These are normal web applications, that facilitate modern web technologies like service workers for offline caching and a special (non-standard right now) manifest file that instructs Chrome to provide "installation like capabilities" for the app, s.t. it can be added onto your homescreen.
 Google I/O 2016 was all about PWA development.
 Just [check out some of the talks on Youtube](https://www.youtube.com/results?search_query=google+Io+2016+progressive+web+app).
 Also, [JavaScriptAir's latest talk on it might be relevant](https://javascriptair.com/episodes/2016-05-25/).

 **[Ionic 2](http://ionic.io/2) -** is a hybrid mobile application framework.
 That simply means you build a web application and package it in a native installable package for iOS and Android that can be installed through the corresponding app stores.
 The app itself is served through a WebView component, which means you're running a web application in the end.
 Access to underlying APIs is achieved [through Apache Cordova](https://cordova.apache.org/).
 Ionic specializes in providing you the tools for setup and building the native app packages.
 Moreover it gives you a highly tuned UI framework and mobile routing support.
 They recently also announced futures support for PWAs, so it'll be quite interesting to see it evolve.